 They are distinguished not only for their appearance.
 The tribe has a very different culture than the majority of Muslims in the region.
 Their culture has been included in the UNESCO Cultural Heritage List.
-Kalash people produce wine, wear bright colored clothes (while the word “Kalash” means “black.”), hold festivals, and give women more freedom.
+Kalash people produce wine, wear bright coloured clothes (while the word “Kalash” means “black.”), hold festivals, and give women more freedom.
 For many years, the Kalash tribe believed in polytheism.
 According to 2016 statistics, the population of the Kalash tribe is about 3,000.

 Goroka - Papua New Guinea

-One of dozens of tribes living in Papua New Guinea is Goroka.
-Members of this tribe are mostly known all over the world for their colorful festivals.
+One of the dozens of tribes living in Papua New Guinea is Goroka.
+Members of this tribe are mostly known all over the world for their colourful festivals.
 The presence of numerous tribes in the region often led to conflicts and bloodshed in the area.
 To prevent this, the Goroka Festival was organized by the first missionaries who came to Papua New Guinea in the mid-1950s.
 The aim was to restore stability in the region and to end hostile relations.
 Now, these festivals serve more tourist purposes.
 Thousands of tourists come to the festival every September.
 By the way, this year’s festival will be held on September 19-20.

 Sentinelese tribe - India